BENJAMINMUKIZA/alx-pre_course/0x01-git/README.md

-This readme is for my first project at alx
+This is the answer for the 0x01-git project for alx